 So there’s no food source on your porch, no trees to extend to your house, and no feeding.
 What’s the culprit?
 Your porch light fixture.
 This part of your porch gives birds enough warmth and a place to nest.
 It’s actually a perfect place to leave their eggs for hatching because of the heat it emits when in use.
 But this doesn’t mean you have to remove the light fixture.
 You just have to make the top part irritating or impossible to land at.

 One way to do this is to install appropriate bird spikes to that fixture.
-The Abco Bird Spikes is one of the best options since it’s made of plastic and it won’t make your porch light look awful.
+Bird Spikes is one of the best options since it’s made of plastic and it won’t make your porch light look awful.
 Every spike is about 48 cm long and you can cut it to surround the top part of your light fixture.
 Use the excess spikes to bird proof your fence or roof ledge.

 6. Wind chimes are there for a reason